 On the earlier DVD, the enlarged and cropped effects shots are grainer than they should be.
 Compositions are thrown off to the right, cropping doorways and crowding characters on the left.
 It isn’t as if nobody cared.
 Notes about this problem were long ago placed in MGM’s digital file for Jack.

 The new Blu-ray disc — remastered by Kino — was an opportunity to correct everything, fixing the framing and restoring the original composition of the effects scenes.
 The expense of repositioning the show (across two versions of the movie!) apparently was impractical or too expensive, for what we have is a framing only a bit less constricted than than on the old 2004 DVD.
-Image-wise, it’s a definite improvement anyway: the old DVD was flat-letterboxed.
-For the new Blu-ray the cropping on the left, top and bottom are still too tight; details like the little doorway that the doll-sized Cormoran walks through are still pushed to the edge of the screen.
+Image-wise it’s an improvement anyway: the old DVD was flat-letterboxed.
+For the new Blu-ray the cropping on the left, top and bottom are still too tight.
+Details like the little doorway that the doll-sized Cormoran walks through are still pushed to the edge of the screen.
 One angle of Elaine dancing with the miniature Cormoran still partly crops her off-screen.

 A Closer Study

 This is a graphic from Jim Danforth’s book (used with permission).
 It’s an un-matted Academy Ratio frame from an original Technicolor print of Jack the Giant Killer.
 The original full Silent Aperture effects footage has been reduced in size and moved to the right to make room for the big optical soundtrack on the left.

 The blue line represents what a 1:66 scan of the picture should cover.
 In the Kino transfer, the left frame line is cropped all the way past the gray line — the house’s doorway is now right up against the edge of the frame.
 The new scan has cropped off the extreme left of the image because, without a reduction in size, it is now ‘under’ the soundtrack area.